chienleow/cli-assessment-prep/README.md

 - Class method calls on the class, provides functionality to the CLASS itself
 - Instance method calls on the instance OF the class, provides functionality to ONE instance of the class

-6. "self is implicit" meaning?
+**6. "self is implicit" meaning?**
 - Every method you call is received by some object, the object receiving the method call is the receiver.
 - If you mention the object in the call, that's "explicit", if you call a method in the same object as the context without mentioning "self", that's "implicit".

-7. Truthy VS Falsey
+**7. Truthy VS Falsey**
 In Ruby only false and nil are falsey.
 Everything else is truthy (yes, even 0 is truthy).

- [] Ruby Essentials (From the checklist given)
+## Ruby Essentials (From the checklist given)
-1. Basic control flow - how "if" statements work Essentially check whether a condition is true or not
+**1. Basic control flow - how "if" statements work** _Essentially check whether a condition is true or not_
 2. Variable scopes - method, instance and class
 	Scope refers to what variables are available at that time.
 	More info: Ruby Scopes